yamautomate/ShellGPT/README.md

 Endpoint used: https://api.openai.com/v1/chat/completions

 ## Start-ChatGPTforPowerShell
-This function starts a ChatGPT-like conversation with the `gpt-3.5-turbo` model using PowerShell.
+This function starts a ChatGPT-like conversation with the `gpt-3.5-turbo` model using PowerShell via OpenAIs "Chat Completion" API.

 It  prompts the user to continue an existing conversation or start a new one.
 If the user wants to continue an existing conversation, they must provide the full path to the prompt*.json file.
 If the user wants to start a new conversation, they must provide the instructor for ChatGPT.